 This is my third article on the Ladakh guide.
 Check out my earlier articles about how to reach Leh & about days needed for Ladakh travel.
 Let me shed more light on Leh by flight and its Pros & cons.

 While I was on my trip to Ladakh, one of my close friends called me up.
 He wanted to visit Leh but he had no time.
 I advised him to take a flight from Delhi to Leh.
 Since he had limited time, coming to Ladakh by air was the only option.
-However, he was sceptical about timing, AMS and the places he can cover in 7 to 8 days.
-So decided to put together this custom itinerary for travellers coming to Leh by flight.
+However, he was skeptical about timing, AMS, and the places he can cover in 7 to 8 days.
+So decided to put together this custom itinerary for travelers coming to Leh by flight.

 Ladakh Itinerary by flight – Day wise

 Before I share the itinerary, let me stress the fact that Delhi is a mere 227 meters above sea level.
 On the other hand, Leh is at 3524 meters above sea level.
 You need to take proper rest, keep yourself warm and drink warm fluids to combat mountain sickness.
 I would also advise carrying Diamox.
-This medicine is helpful in combating mountain sickness.
+This medicine helps combat mountain sickness.
 Let start….!

 Day – 1 Rest and arrange permits.

-There are a number of Delhi to Leh flights.
+There are several Delhi to Leh flights.
 You can find cheap deals on booking.com below.